How to Audit Your Customer Feedback Stack in 2026 (Step-by-Step Guide)

 Your teams produce feedback reports, but nobody can tie the reports directly to movements in NPS, churn rates, or revenue.
 A missing connection signals a gap between your feedback tools and business metric data.

 You might be surveying customers post-purchase but completely ignoring valuable feedback from support conversations, app reviews, or social media mentions.
-Uncaptured feedback—sometimes called "dark feedback"—exists within your organization but isn't being analyzed.
+Uncaptured feedback — sometimes called "dark feedback" — exists within your organization but isn't being analyzed.

 You're paying for expensive platforms that sit unused because they're too complex or don't fit into existing workflows.
 Low adoption is a hidden redundancy waiting to be cut.
+When tools go unused, teams default to manual workarounds — building shadow analytics in personal spreadsheets, duplicating effort across departments, and making decisions based on incomplete data that no one else can verify.

 This is the core methodology.
 Follow this sequential framework to diagnose the health of your feedback ecosystem.

-Start by listing every single place your customers can give feedback across their entire journey—from pre-sale to onboarding, support, post-purchase, and even churn.
+Start by listing every single place your customers can give feedback across their entire journey — from pre-sale to onboarding, support, post-purchase, and even churn.

 • Pre-purchase: Website forms, chatbots, sales call notes